viniengelage/viniengelage/README.md

 ### Hi there!

-- 🔭 I’m currently working on PoupaBit
+- 🔭 I’m currently working with ReactNative and NextJS
-- 🌱 I’m currently learning Typescript and React Native
+- 🌱 I’m currently learning micro front-end
 - 📫 How to reach me: viniciosvalensuela@gmail.com

 <div align="center">